Limpanfx/Project-ALL/Anime and manga/Characters/README.md

 Character: [Insert Character Name Here] Anime/Manga/Source: [Insert Anime/Manga/Source Here] Power Analysis:
 Please tell me about all their amazing powers, abilities and stats.
 Give me examples from the anime, manga, or original source to show just how powerful they are.
+Do NOT add "evidence:" or similar to your showcase, instead add "as stated in-".
 For the most powerful powers “Character” has, try to find specific scenes or moments that prove how strong they really are, also add a calculation in TNT if possible.
 If “Character” has specific attributes that stick out like intelligence, please include such attributes as well.

 Example:
 “